 From 2007-2010, TMK hosted “Whiriwhiri Whakaaro” (which means “Gathering Thoughts”), an e-discussion group, to foster open dialogue and question-and-answer sessions about issues most important to communities.

 We also hosted a popular monthly seminar series called “Te Hao Mātauranga” (meaning “Netting Knowledge”), which featured formal presentations by Tangata Tiaki, fishers, managers and researchers about mahinga kai.

 Additionally, TMK’s Rōpu was in charge of facilitating community submissions for Customary Protection Area proposals, to the Ministry of Fisheries, the Department of Conservation, and other agencies.

-TMK 2.0, kickstarted at the end of 2013, will focus on research (both matauranga and science), community tools (to assist kaitiaki to better manage their own resources the way they would like), and dialogue (to better inform community members about the past, present, and potential future of mahinga kai).
+TMK 2.0 will focuses on research (both matauranga and science), community tools (to assist kaitiaki to better manage their own resources the way they would like), and dialogue (to better inform community members about the past, present, and potential future of mahinga kai).